radgeRayden/scopes-tutorial/content/00-about-scopes.md

 Some other useful features in this context include:

-- A GLSL-based DSL that targets glsl or SPIR-V from Scopes code.
+- A GLSL-based DSL paired with a codegen backend that targets glsl or SPIR-V from Scopes code.
 A common pattern of pre processing shaders for project specific needs is obviated by this, since constant embedding and conditional code generation can be done via metaprogramming.
 Moreover code can be reused between the CPU and GPU portions of the application[^2].
 - A vector and matrix library modelled after GLM (and by extension GLSL).
 - Can trivially call or be called by C code, due to using the C ABI.
 Using C libraries involves writing very few lines of code most of the time.